PranavChandore/JAVA_DSA/README.md

 Java learning and dsa

 // We save the java file with .java extenstion
-For running java we use in shell --
+For running java we use in Terminal
 >>javac  file_Name.java
 >>java File_name.java